StevenLewis/golf-leaderboard/README.md

 ### Season
 - [x] Create a season, uuid & custom name (2019-20)
 - [x] Season has a one to many relationship with competitions
+- [ ] Coloured leaderboard based on qualification

 ### General
 - [x] Datepicker